alekLukanen/Cybersecurity_authenticationViaDB/README.md

 # Authenticate Using a DB
-Here is a simple project that setups a database with a few users and allows a client to interact with the database with a web interface.
+A simple project that setups a database with a few users and allows a client to interact with the database using a web interface.
 There is a login page and a profile page.
+Tokens are stored as cookies in the browser.

 ## Build the Development Environment
 To create your python environment simply run